Volunteer Name: Rachel Carlson

 My host family more than exceeded my expectations.
 The mom, Vilma, is amazing.
 She is so thoughtful and helpful.
 She packed me lunch every day and had dinner ready for me when I was hungry.
 We traded off picking movies to watch together on the weekends and played cards during the week.
 I never felt unsafe or in danger.
 Walking to work in the mornings while it was still dark made me a little uncomfortable at first, but I never had any issues.
 Even while out running, the only thing I had to deal with was honks and/or whistles as cars passed me.
 Most people in La Serena were very friendly and helpful.
 Everyone smiles and says hola as you pass on the sidewalks.
 The city of La Serena is a good size and offers enough to do to stay occupied on the weekends.
 I didn’t really go out much on weeknights.

 Program: At the orphanage, I spent a lot of time with the infants.
-There was one 5 month old girl who could be pretty fussy at times, but as soon as she was in my arms, she calmed right down.
+There was one 5-month-old girl who could be pretty fussy at times, but as soon as she was in my arms, she calmed right down.
 It was so peaceful to just hold her and talk with the tia.
-At the day care center, many of the kids were so welcoming and always wanted to play.
-Every day when I walked through the door, three or four of them would run up to me and grab my hands, pulling me to come play with them or asking me to translate words into English.
+At the daycare center, many of the kids were so welcoming and always wanted to play.
+Every day when I walked through the door, three or four of them would run up to me and grab my hands, pulling me to come to play with them or asking me to translate words into English.

 Host Family: Vilma and I both taught each other a few things.
 She taught me how to cook some traditional Chilean recipes that I wrote down so I can replicate them at home.
 I taught her how to play some common card games.
 I loved spending quiet evenings after dinner drinking tea and playing cards together.